getlantern/browsersunbounded/README.md

 you can set `data-layout="panel"` in `ui/public/index.html`.

 If you enable the editor (by setting `REACT_APP_EDITOR=true` or `data-editor="true"`), you can also edit the settings dynamically in the browser using a UI editor the renders above the widget.
-*Note* that the `mock` and `target` settings are dynamic nor editable in the editor.
+*Note* that the `mock` and `target` settings are not dynamic and therefore not editable in the browser.
 These two settings are static and must be set at the time the wasm interface is initialized.

 Links: